smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

 <br><br>

+## SMART authorization and resource retrieval
-#### 2. App asks for authorization
+#### 1. App asks for authorization

-At launch time, the app redirect to the EHR's "authorize" endpoint with the following parameters:
+At launch time, the app constructs a request for authorization by adding the following parameters to the query component of the EHR’s "authorize" endpoint URL using the "application/x-www-form-urlencoded" format:

 <table class="table">
   <thead>